MHindermann/mas/text/draft.md

 Put as question: what fraction of the subject terms in the gold standard were suggested by Annif?

-### F1-score

 The F1-score is the harmonic mean between precision and recall:

 \begin{center}
 $\text{F1} = \displaystyle 2 * \frac{\text{Precision} * \text{Recall}}{\text{Precision} + \text{Recall}}$
 \end{center}

-### Implementation

 The above scoring metrics were implemented using the scikit-learn machine learning library [@Pedregosa.2011].
-For a given Annif configuration ([section "Annif versus native gold standard"](#annif-versus-native-gold-standard))... [perhaps explain how it is done, important to mention transformation of multilabel to binary].
-Note that while
+For a given Annif configuration ([section "Annif versus derivative gold standard"](#annif-versus-derivative-gold-standard))... [perhaps explain how it is done, important to mention transformation of multilabel to binary].

-## Annif versus native gold standard

-In this section, I will assess the performance of Annif versus the native gold standard.

-### Creating the data foundation
+## Creating the data foundation

 I will now describe how the data foundation for the assessment was created.
 There are three parameters that need to be distinguished (see [section "Annif"](#annif)):